Chanhassen High School: Music

-Chanhassen has three concert bands including Concert Band, Varsity Band, and Symphonic Winds.
-Chanhassen has a string orchestra.
-Chanhassen has a marching band that has participated in the Chanhassen Homecoming Parade and Steamboat Days Parade in Carver, Minnesota annually since the establishment of the school.
-Along with that, Chanhassen has three jazz bands and a pit orchestra.
-In February 2016, Chanhassen's top jazz band, Jazz 1, also known as the Monday Night Big Band, performed at the prestigious Minnesota Music Educators Association Mid-Winter clinic.
-Later in April 2016, the band received a Superior rating and the "Best in Site" award at the Region 2AA Jazz Contest.
+Chanhassen has three concert bands—Concert Band, Varsity Band, and Symphonic Winds—two orchestras, and a marching band that has participated in the Chanhassen Homecoming Parade and Steamboat Days Parade in Carver, Minnesota, annually since the school's establishment.
+Chanhassen also has three jazz bands and a pit orchestra.
+In February 2016, Chanhassen's top jazz band, Jazz 1, also known as the Monday Night Big Band, performed at the Minnesota Music Educators Association Mid-Winter clinic.
+In April 2016, the band received a Superior rating and the "Best in Site" award at the Region 2AA Jazz Contest.

-Along with multiple bands, Chanhassen High School also has a choral department of over 260 student and 8 choirs.
-These choirs include Concert Choir, Bel Canto, Vivace, the 9th Grade Women's Chorale, Men's Choral, Chamber Singers, and Vox.
-It also has one choir, "Men Who Sing", known for their non-traditional performances.
+Chanhassen High School also has a choral department of over 260 students and eight choirs—Concert Choir, Bel Canto, Vivace, the 9th Grade Women's Chorale, Men's Chorale, Chamber Singers, Vox, and Men Who Sing, known for its non-traditional performances.